OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 - [Debug add-ins using developer tools in Internet Explorer](../testing/debug-add-ins-using-f12-tools-ie.md)
 - [Debug Office Add-ins on a Mac](../testing/debug-office-add-ins-on-ipad-and-mac.md)

-Use the following anchor links to see the article section relevant to your debugging scenario.
+Use the following anchor links to visit sections of this article that are relevant to your debugging scenario.

 On Windows: